Lifestyle Images! Be Your Own Creative Director

-The images below could have been a really boring image of washcloths.
-Costa Rica and the beach lifestyle is a big part of my brand story, so we use that in all my images.
+The images below could have been really boring images of washcloths.
+Costa Rica and the beach lifestyle are a big part of my brand story, so we use that in all my images.
 Just placing the towels on a tropical, decorated table makes this photo gorgeous.

 Lifestyle Images and Social Media